/*

 * The container for the SOAPHeader and SOAPBody portions of a

-object.
+* SOAPPart object.
 By default, a SOAPMessage

-* object is created with a SOAPPart
+* object is created with a SOAPPart object that has a

-object.
-The SOAPEnvelope
+* SOAPEnvelope object.
+The SOAPEnvelope object

-* by default has an empty SOAPBody
+* by default has an empty SOAPBody object and an empty

-object.
-The SOAPBody
+* SOAPHeader object.
+The SOAPBody object is

-* required, and the SOAPHeader
+* required, and the SOAPHeader object, though

 * optional, is used in the majority of cases.
 If the

-object is not needed, it can be deleted,
+* SOAPHeader object is not needed, it can be deleted,

 * which is shown later.